Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260_2022.1/Petalinux/README.md

 Your can fix it easily by shortening the recipe (.bb) filenames.

-> DFX-MGRD> daemon loading accel accelize-kv260-drmdemo-fpga
+> DFX-MGRD> daemon loading accel accelize-kv260-drmdemo-firmware
 > dfx_cfg_load: Image configuration failed
-> FX-MGRD> ERROR: Failed to load fpga config: 1
+> FX-MGRD> ERROR: Failed to load firmware config: 1
 > DFX-MGRD> ERROR: load_accel: Failed to load partial bitstream ret -1
-> DFX-MGRD> ERROR: load_accelerator: Failed to load accel accelize-kv260-drmdemo-fpga
+> DFX-MGRD> ERROR: load_accelerator: Failed to load accel accelize-kv260-drmdemo-firmware
 > Accelerator loaded to slot -1

 Take a look a the output of the 'dmesg' command: